-Entrance hall, formal dining area and sitting room, garden room, large kitchen, a utility room and cloakroom.
+Entrance hall, formal dining area and sitting room, snug, large kitchen, a utility room and cloakroom.

 Notes for guests

-Heating: Oil central heating throughout the cottage.
+Heating: Gas central heating throughout the cottage.
 There is a log burner in the sitting room, which will be laid for you on arrival.

 Parking: There is parking available for up to four cars at the front of the house.